A relatively new innovation in sports nutrition is the use of nutritional supplements during training in the form of intra-workout drinks.

 effects.
 Plus, of course, testosterone boosters are perfectly legal as they

 are not drugs but supplements, usually based on herbs, such as Divanil or

 - Decreases pain perception, increases endurance

-Tyrosine is an amino acid which is of particular interes to
+Tyrosine is an amino acid which is of particular interest to

 those using other sports supplements designed to enhance energy,